-The tech market and all it offers is on a track of consistent growth.
+The tech market and all it offers are on the track of consistent growth.
 The convenience and possibility this offers to every corner of life is on the rise and can’t be overstated.
 One corner that’s getting a lot of attention, education.
-From kindergarten to college graduation, the way learning and teaching is approached is evolving due to technological change.
+From kindergarten to college graduation, the way learning and teaching are approached is evolving due to technological change.

 Cloud-based systems aren’t necessarily new, but their impact on education is growing.
 In the not-too-distant past, learners with projects due would need to use USB drives or depend on emails to turn things in.